Botanical Name: Tacca chantrieri

 Water: Keep the soil lightly moist at all times.
 Use a pot with a drainage hole to prevent soggy soil, which will cause the rhizomes to rot.

 Soil: Neutral to acidic potting mix, which is peat-moss based.
-I'd mix in a couple handfuls of perlite to help drainage.
+I'd mix in a couple handfuls of perlite to improve drainage.
 African violet potting mix is ideal.

-Fertilizer: Feed every 2 weeks with a 10-20-10 liquid fertilizer diluted by half while plant is growing and flowering.
+Fertilizer: Feed every 2 weeks with a 10-20-10 water-soluble fertilizer diluted by half while plant is growing and flowering.
 Do not feed in winter.